dbrennand/dbrennand.github.io/content/blog/:caddy-cloudflare.md

 [Caddy](https://caddyserver.com/) version [2.0.0](https://github.com/caddyserver/caddy/releases/tag/v2.0.0) released on May 4th 2020.
 Caddy brands itself as "The Ultimate Server" with [functionality](https://caddyserver.com/docs/) including a web server, reverse proxy, automatic certificate renewal, automatic HTTPS and more!

-I have to say, it's pretty awesome :thumbsup:
+I have to say, it's pretty awesome! :thumbsup:

 This blog post will show you how to use the Caddy v2 reverse proxy feature with a domain managed with Cloudflare.
 So, lets jump in! :smile: